daojunL/WPI_DS501_CaseStudy/README.md

 In case1, we analyze review.json and business.json datasets.
 We mainly focus on exploring the relationship between users' review and their star ratings.

+The main model we use: Bag of Words.

+For more details, you can check with the source file.